 Modified bitumen is rolled out onto your roof, typically using a blowtorch to secure the modified bitumen to your flat roof.
 Understandably, there are dangers involved with the installation—especially with an inexperienced roof installer.
 There are new and safer ways to install modified bitumen, so make sure to talk with your contractor about other methods of installation.

 Despite the possible dangers during installation, modified bitumen is easy and quick to install, and it also reflects heat well.
-But if your concerns over the installation dangers outweigh the benefits, talk to your contractor about your option for a safer roof.
+It’s also an affordable choice, costing between $3 and $6 per square foot.
+Regardless, if your concerns over the installation dangers outweigh the benefits, talk to your contractor about your option for a safer roof.

 Spray-applied coatings help seal and protect flat roofs from water damage.
 Because the coating is sprayed on, there are no seams to worry about, and it will cover the seams in EPDM roofs for added longevity.
 While spray-applied coatings are fairly tedious to apply correctly, they are worth the time and investment because they lengthen the lifespan of your flat roof.